BiznesBear/UghLang/README.md

 - `--version` (prints version)
 - `--info` or `--help` (displays info about the language)
 - `--nowarns` (disables warnings)
+- `--stacktrace` (enables stack trace when c# exception is thrown)
 - `--noexe` (prevents AST from being loaded and executed)

 # Mini documentation
 This section is dedicated to the basic functions of the ugh language.

 ## How brackets work in UghLang
-> [!NOTE]
-> This inconvenience may be removed in the future

-() creates new expression which returns somthing.
+Brackets creates new expression which returns somthing (0 by defalut).

 Don't do:
 ```ugh